github/docs/content/admin/identity-and-access-management/provisioning-user-accounts-for-enterprise-managed-users/provisioning-users-and-groups-with-scim-using-the-rest-api.md

 While your enterprise doesn't require an available license to provision a new user account, if you provision a group that results in the addition of users to an organization, you must have available licenses for those users.
 If your enterprise only uses {% data variables.visual_studio.prodname_vss_ghe %}, the associated user must be assigned to a subscriber.
 For more information, see "[AUTOTITLE](/billing/managing-licenses-for-visual-studio-subscriptions-with-github-enterprise/about-visual-studio-subscriptions-with-github-enterprise#about-licenses-for-visual-studio-subscriptions-with-github-enterprise)."

-- For an overview of the supported attributes for users, see "[SCIM](/rest/enterprise-admin/scim#supported-scim-group-attributes)" in the REST API documentation.
+- For an overview of the supported attributes for groups, see "[SCIM](/rest/enterprise-admin/scim#supported-scim-group-attributes)" in the REST API documentation.
 - For an overview of audit log events related to groups, see "[AUTOTITLE](/admin/monitoring-activity-in-your-enterprise/reviewing-audit-logs-for-your-enterprise/audit-log-events-for-your-enterprise#external_group)."
-- You can view provisioned groups in the web interface for {% data variables.product.product_name %}.
+- You can view provisioned groups in the web UI for {% data variables.product.product_name %}.
 For more information, see "[AUTOTITLE](/admin/identity-and-access-management/provisioning-user-accounts-for-enterprise-managed-users/managing-team-memberships-with-identity-provider-groups#viewing-idp-groups-group-membership-and-connected-teams)."

 | Action | Method | Endpoint and more information | Related events in the audit log |
 | :- | :- | :- | :- |